Live:

 “Everyone greeted me with smiles,” Penrod said.

-Penrod noted that Timket was unlike any celebration he had previously experienced.
+He noted that Timket was unlike any celebration he had previously experienced.

-“Seeing generations from children to grandparents celebrating together, people who don’t even know each other, all sharing joy, it’s beautiful,” he said.
+“Seeing generations, from children to grandparents, celebrating together—people who don’t even know each other, all sharing joy—it’s beautiful,” he said.

-Park also took part in a traditional Buna (coffee) ceremony, which she described as unforgettable.
+Suzy also took part in a traditional Buna (coffee) ceremony, which she described as unforgettable.

 “It was amazing,” she said.
 “I want to tell my friends about Ethiopia and Addis Ababa, and I hope to come back again.”